by Adam Peek

 5. Select "Privileged service start method" in settings, choose "Android Debug Bridge (ADB)" and pair with wireless debugging.

-1. Adjust the refresh interval by entering any number of seconds in block 872.
-Enter 0 to disable periodic refresh, and leave blank for the default value of 90 seconds.
+1. Adjust the polling interval by entering any number of seconds in block 872.
+Enter 0 to disable, leave blank for the default of 180 sec, or any other value to prompt at startup.

-4. Disable toast messages by entering 1 in block 1158.
+4. Disable most toast messages by entering 1 in block 1158.

 5. Disable failover to wireless debugging by entering 1 in block 1162.